PannSengpanich/PannSengpanich/README.md

 ### :man_technologist: About Me :
 I am a student in Chulalongkorn University from Thailand.

 - :telescope: I'm currently studying in International School of Engineering.
 In my 1st and 2nd year, I was studying in AERO (Aerospace Engineering) major where I was studying about aircraft, airplane and aerospace.
-In my 3rd year, I then decided to change to ICE (Information and Communication Engineering) major which is the major that I'm currently studying in (with 2nd year course).
+In my 3rd year, I then decided to change to ICE (Information and Communication Engineering) major which is the major that I'm currently studying in right now (with 2nd year course).

 - :zap: In my free time, I love to practicing and expand my coding language, playing musical instrument and hanging out with my friends.